spectral-compute/scale-docs/docs/manual/how-to-install.md

 sudo usermod -a -G render youruser
 ```

-If, as is the case on Ubuntu 22.04, your kernel is too old, you'll need to install the kernel driver as well.
+If, as is the case on Ubuntu 22.04, your kernel is too old, then you'll need to install the kernel driver as well.
 On Ubuntu
 22.04. this can be done as follows:

 ```bash